ChandlerXiandeYang/USL_unification/README.md

 4) Monitoring Model 1: 1)+2)+CQAWWC_KDEDPonUSLND_CVStage3Monitoring
 5) Monitoring Model 2: 1)+3)+CQAWWC_KDEDPonUSLND_CVStage3Monitoring

  Note:  Bootstrap 1000 iterations but if CIL<1, in the training stage, it will change to 10000 iterations.
 Bandwidth BW can be Silver1.06, Silver0.9, Silver0.9IQR, or be set by yourself.
-For example, e.g. BW=2.8809 for DAR,, then the Ppu_KDEDPonUSLND output is 2.563 which is exactly the same as the output of JMP.

 ## Traditional Ppu
+7) For one CQA:
+   Method 1: Split the data into several subgroup and use Ppu_KDEDP to generate the sugroup's Ppu by KDEDP (No USL-Normalization)
-7) For one CQA: Ppu_SWWC_KDEDP generate the worst case Ppu for from all its subgroups.
+   Method 2: Ppu_SWWC_KDEDP generate the worst case Ppu for from all its subgroups.
+Note it uses Ppu_KDEDPonUSLND.
 This is the traditional method. it represents the CQA's Ppu.
    For 1 to 3 CQAs: Ppu_SWWC_KDEDP_overall generte the worst case Ppu for all CQA, i.e., it represent the overall Ppu of the cleaning provess.

 ## Bandwidth Function